-As a medical operations consultant for a variety of healthcare companies, Sam has helped elevate performance in perioperative care, pediatric ICU, organ transplantation, blood utilization, and patient safety.
+Prior to SpecialtyCare, Sam served as a medical operations consultant for a variety of healthcare companies, helping to improve performance in perioperative care, pediatric ICU, organ transplantation, blood utilization, and patient safety.
 He is a long-time proponent of evidence-based healthcare, with a special interest in quality reviews, data management, and medical leadership.
 Sam is a board member and surgical director for Heart Care International, whose mission is teaching congenital cardiac surgical techniques and critical management to local physicians in economically challenged countries.
 To date, he has taken over 30 mission trips to Guatemala, Dominican Republic, El Salvador, and Peru.

 Sam graduated with a BA in History from University of Pennsylvania and received an MBA from Fordham University.
 He earned his MD degree at The State University of New York at Stony Brook and received postdoctoral training in surgery and cardiac surgery at The Columbia Presbyterian Medical Center in New York.
 He obtained additional training in pediatric cardiac surgery at The Children’s Hospital of Philadelphia.
 Dr. Weinstein is the author of more than 100 publications and presentations.